SwiftCode123/MITRE-Sigma-Lookup-Tool/mitre-sigma-lookup-tool/post-project-implementation-03-bulk-search-output/README.md

 ```
 Then, I made a function that generates a single report for every technique instead of having one giant report that could result it in being messy and hard to read

-You can see that I also added a `console.clear()` and this was because since we have `console = Console(record=True)` which logs everything and so running multiple techniques back to back would cause the reports to pile up into one big report and the techniques would be mixed together and so clearing the cache makes sure that each technique gets it own report

 ```python
 def generate_single_report(mitre, sigma_root, query, output_dir=None):
     console.print(f"\n[bold blue]=========================================[/bold blue]")